Samurai bonds are issued by non-Japanese companies, mainly in Tokyo, Japan. The bonds are denominated in the Japanese currency – Yen.

 - There is no requirement for leaving this bond with a custodian financial company.

 Samurai Bonds have certain drawbacks as well, which are –

 - The fiscal policies are not clear about this bond market.

 - These bonds attract high taxes.

-- Most of the US companies are not certain about their company and financial policies.
+- Most US companies are not certain about their company and financial policies.
 This is a major concern for the Samurai bond market.

-- The issuance terms of Samurai bonds are not clear and restricts investors to invest in it.
+- The issuance terms of Samurai bonds are not clear and restrict investors from investing in them.

 - Issuing companies come under heavy administrative pressures after issuing these bonds as there are a number of things to keep an eye on.